sharppy/SHARPpy/README.md

 4.)
 Checking to see that pressure decreases with height within the profile.

 Should your data not load, we recommend you attempt to manually edit the data to remove these issues and try to load the data again.
+The GUI should provide an error message explaining the variable type (e.g., wind speed, height) that is failing these checks.

 #### Adding Custom Data Sources
 <sup>[[Return to Top]](#sharppy)</sup>